VerdeNotte/EstioTraining/introtor.md

 * Vector: One dimensional array.
 Must contain the same data type
 * Matrix: Two dimensional array.
 Contains rows and columns Must contain the same data Types
 * Arrays: Multi dimensional
-* DataFrame: Two dimesional objects - Within a column all elements must contain the same datatype but different columns can have different datatype
+* DataFrame: Two dimensional objects - Within a column all elements must contain the same datatype but different columns can have different datatype
 * List: Allow you to gather a variety of objects under a name in an ordered way.
-These objeects don' t have to be related to each other **super data type**
+These objects don' t have to be related to each other **super data type**

 ## Vector